cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section1_intro.md

 <!--  ----------------------------------------- -->
 ## Next chapters

-In the next chapters, you will learn what type of data can be published, how to prepare and publish them, and finally how to search your data using the EOSC tools.
+In the next chapters, you will learn what type of data can be submitted, how to prepare and submit them to VizieR, and finally how to search your data using the EOSC tools.